bassco/klipper-configs/ender3/README.md

 SAVE_CONFIG
 ```

-Repeat a final test and then run the BED_MESH_CALIBRATE
+Repeat a final test and then run the BED_MESH_CALIBRATE and SAVE_CONFIG

 ### Input Shaper